Sachith-Piyathunga/DUEL-DICE---V2/README.md

 ## 🎨 Customization

 ### Changing Target Score
-- Use "Set Score" button on main menu
+- Use "Set Score" button on the main menu
 - Enter any positive integer
 - Default: 101 points